Revit Cloud Rendering

 Once these options are configured and the render is sent to the cloud, we can continue to work on the project if we decide to, while the render is being processed.
 Once the render is finished, it will be available for us to download as an image from our Autodesk A360 account, where we can also save the renders that we have previously done.

-Some of the benefits of rendering on the cloud are:
+Some of the benefits of Revit cloud rendering are:

 - Renders are created faster since the computers used are very powerful and are completely dedicated to this task.